philipmat/philipmat.github.io/_posts/2026-03-15-macos-agent-sandboxing-agent-safehouse-nono.md

 Same, but installed with `brew`.
 Then `nono run --profile claude-code -- claude` to run a sandboxed agent.

 Nono works on Linux as well, Agent Safehouse is macOS only.
-Nono is written in Rust, AS is all bash scripting.
+Nono is written in Rust, AS is all fish-shell scripting.

 Founderland.ai [mentions a few other](https://www.founderland.ai/articles/agent-safehouse-brings-native-sandboxing-to-macos-ai-agents-mmiwmf3f#:~:text=Microsandbox,microVMs):
 > Microsandbox and Agent Harbor lean on VM-level isolation.
 DevCage and AgentSphere target multi-platform or cloud deployments.
 Kilntainers gives each agent an ephemeral Linux sandbox via containers or microVMs.